-POLICY 7.13.1 Elders are considered to be individuals of any age who are recognized and valued in the HFN community for their cultural or spiritual knowledge and wisdom.
-7.13.2 Proceeds may be used to pay Elders in recognition of any cultural or spiritual services that they provide to the HFN community and any costs incurred by Elders while performing cultural or spiritual activities.
-7.13.3 Upon request by AGLC, the licensed charity must provide AGLC with a list of the Elders or an explanation on the process for recognizing an Elder.
-7.13.4 Eligible Elders' costs include, but are not limited to: reasonable honorariums, fees or gifts, including merchandise gift cards; b) ceremonial tobacco; c) direct-route travel to various events; d) meals while attending events; e) accommodation fees while attending events; and f) training costs of Elders.
-7.13.5 The licensed charity or sub-charity may use proceeds to provide the necessities of life for Elders, including: a) personal residence utility expenses; b) major household appliances or repair of existing appliances (i.e., fridge, stove, dishwasher, washer, dryer and/or microwave); and c) essential household furniture (i.e., sofa, bed, dresser, kitchen table and chairs).
-7.13.6 Proceeds may be used to pay for additional expenditures for Elders outlined in subsection 7.13.5 under the following conditions: a) the items are reasonably priced and consistently provided to all HFN community Elders; Original signed by Original signed by
+- 7.13.1 Elders are considered to be individuals of any age who are recognized and valued in the HFN community for their cultural or spiritual knowledge and wisdom. - 7.13.2 Proceeds may be used to pay Elders in recognition of any cultural or spiritual services that they provide to the HFN community and any costs incurred by Elders while performing cultural or spiritual activities. - 7.13.3 Upon request by AGLC, the licensed charity must provide AGLC with a list of the Elders or an explanation on the process for recognizing an Elder. - 7.13.4 Eligible Elders' costs include, but are not limited to: - a) reasonable honorariums, fees or gifts, including merchandise gift cards; - b) ceremonial tobacco; - c) direct-route travel to various events; - d) meals while attending events; - e) accommodation fees while attending events; and - f) training costs of Elders. - 7.13.5 The licensed charity or sub-charity may use proceeds to provide the necessities of life for Elders, including: - a) personal residence utility expenses; - b) major household appliances or repair of existing appliances (i.e., fridge, stove, dishwasher, washer, dryer and/or microwave); and - c) essential household furniture (i.e., sofa, bed, dresser, kitchen table and chairs). - 7.13.6 Proceeds may be used to pay for additional expenditures for Elders outlined in subsection 7.13.5 under the following conditions: - a) the items are reasonably priced and consistently provided to all HFN community Elders;

+SUBJECT: ELDERS

-SUBJECT : EL DERS b) the items are paid direct to the vendor where po narity or sub-charity c) an assessment is com charity, to the satisfa household appliances a ction of AGLC, doc umenting that the 7.13.7 travel outside of Albert at be submitted and appoint. · · / 7.13.8 dger detailing cash disbur er must be maintained.
-Th • a) the name of the Elder; b) the date of the disburs ement; c) the amount of the disb ursement; d) the purpose of the disb oursement; and e) the name of the event.
-7.13.9 Elders over the age of 59 may also qualify for senior programs (see Section 7.27).
-DATE ISSU JED: March 26, 2024 AUTHORITY: Original signed by Len Rhodes
+- b) the items are paid directly by the licensed charity or sub-charity to the vendor where possible; and - c) an assessment is completed by the licensed charity or subcharity, to the satisfaction of AGLC, documenting that the household appliances and essential furniture are required. - 7.13.7 For travel outside of Alberta, a Travel Itinerary form (Form 4443) must be submitted and approved by AGLC before any proceeds are spent. - 7.13.8 A ledger detailing cash disbursements or merchandise gift cards to an Elder must be maintained.
+The ledger must indicate the following: - a) the name of the Elder; - b) the date of the disbursement; - c) the amount of the disbursement; - d) the purpose of the disbursement; and - e) the name of the event. - 7.13.9 Elders over the age of 59 may also qualify for senior programs (see Section 7.27).